Lugal-PCZ/ShootPoints-Web/README.md

 ```

 The contents of the files are as follows:
-* **gis_shapefiles**: Directory with shapefiles of the shots taken, for direct import into your GIS.
+* **gis_shapefiles**: Directory with shapefiles of the shots taken.
 Note that because shapefiles can only hold one geometry per file, each of the four ShootPoints geometries is saved as a separate file, to be imported as a separate GIS layer.
   * **allshots.***: All the shots in the surveying session represented as _POINTZ_ objects.
   * **closedpolygons.***: All shots in the surveying session with the “Closed Polygon” ShootPoints geometry represented as _POLYGONZ_ objects.
   * **openpolygons.***: All shots in the surveying session with the “Open Polygon” ShootPoints geometry represented as _POLYLINEZ_ objects.